 Red Lotus Flower Tattoo

-According to Ainsworth, minimal, fine line lotus designs seem to be very popular, as well as small micro realism lotus designs.
-Getting a small lotus flower on your inner wrist makes it feel intimate while still being able to show it off.
+According to Ainsworth, minimal, fine line lotus designs seem to be very popular, as well as small micro-realism lotus designs.
+Getting a tiny lotus flower on your inner wrist makes it feel intimate while still being able to show it off.
 Red ink is a great alternative to basic black if you’re looking to make your tattoo pop.

 Realistic Lotus Flower Tattoo

 This lotus tattoo was done in a realistic style, aided by the gradual shading and close details (like the stamens in the middle).
 The black outlines stand in contrast to the shading, and the petals are drawn in a way that suggests movement.

 Triangle and Lotus Flower Tattoo

 If you want to make your lotus flower tattoo feel personalized, add different elements to customize it.
 This one has a geometric background with vertical lines and circle detailing.

 This tattoo takes the basic lotus tattoo and adds a bit of simple flair to make it seem like a more intricate design.
 The flower is highlighted as the center of the ink, but the decoration makes it feel more designed.
 "If you decide to go for a symmetrical design, then I would advise picking a fairly symmetrical part of the body: forearm, tricep (above the elbow), back of ankle, sternum, or chest," says Ainsworth.

 A wrist tattoo tends to be something meaningful and custom, so it’s the perfect spot if the lotus flower is special to you!
 Add a personal touch with a phrase or a word you love.

 This tattoo is a minimal design, but the tapered and delicately rounded petals make it feel realistic.
 The simplicity of the outline makes it pop, and its placement above the ankle would stand out with pants.